Autovw/AdvancedNetherite/README.md

 ![Banner](https://i.postimg.cc/d0MjycfS/background-advancednetherite.png)
 # Advanced Netherite

-A developer friendly, open-source mod that adds in more types of Netherite!
+A developer and vanilla friendly, open-source mod that adds in more tiers of Netherite!
+The goal of the mod is to extend the vanilla Minecraft experience by adding more goals to achieve.

+For more information visit the [Advanced Netherite Wiki](https://github.com/Autovw/AdvancedNetherite/wiki)!

 ![Break](https://i.postimg.cc/FKmD9Nbm/advancednetheritebreak.png)
 ### ✅ Features
-* 4 new types of Netherite!
+* 4 new tiers of Netherite!
-* For all new types of Netherite there are sets of tools, sets of armor and blocks.
+* For all new tiers of Netherite there are sets of tools, sets of armor and blocks.
+* Every Netherite tier has its own unique properties.
-* Support for Datapacks and Add-ons.
+* Support for Add-ons and Datapacks.
-* Install [this datapack](https://github.com/Autovw/AncientDebrisBarterDatapack/wiki) for a (rare) Ancient Debris Piglin trade/barter.

 ![Break](https://i.postimg.cc/FKmD9Nbm/advancednetheritebreak.png)
-### 💎 Types of Netherite
+### 💎 Tiers of Netherite
 ![Banner](https://i.postimg.cc/gjBv8P6w/types-of-netherite-banner.png)

 ![Break](https://i.postimg.cc/FKmD9Nbm/advancednetheritebreak.png)